-Here are a few ways to boost interest in user research:
+We talked about a few ways to boost interest in user research:

-- Invite stakeholders and different members of the team to notetake at or observe research sessions.
+- invite stakeholders and different members of the team to notetake at or observe research sessions

-- Hold regular research playback sessions for anybody to attend.
-Playback sessions are a good opportunity to share what happened in the different sessions and for people to ask questions.
+- hold regular research playback sessions for anybody to attend.
+Playback sessions are a good opportunity to share what happened in the different sessions and for people to ask questions

-- Analyse the research findings as a team.
-Analysing as a team rather than individually allows the team to build knowledge about users and their needs together.
+- analyse the research findings as a team.
+Analysing as a team rather than individually allows the team to build knowledge about users and their needs together

-- Have a research wall to display research (in progress and completed) to make your research activity visible and easily accessible for others to engage in.
+- have a research wall to display research (in progress and completed) to make your research activity visible and easily accessible for others to engage in.
 If you don’t have a wall, make a wall!

 Working more with local government